MolSSI-Education/python-package-best-practices/_episodes/04-package-structure.md

 ~~~
 {: .language-python}

-Which would allow us to have an import like
+Which would allow us to call functions by simply typing
 ~~~
 >>> molecool.open_pdb()
 ~~~
 {: .language-python}

-You can now appreciate how much relevance the `init` file has when it comes to defining how the user uses and imports the function in your package.
+You can now appreciate how the `init` file plays such an important role in defining how the user imports the functions in the package.

 [package setup]: https://molssi-education.github.io/python-package-best-practices/01-package-setup/index.html
 [PEP8]: https://www.python.org/dev/peps/pep-0008/